Alec Herd: Manchester City

 In the 1936–37 football season Herd was part of the first Manchester City side to win the League.
 The team went on an unbeaten run after Christmas, winning 14 times and drawing 6 games.
 The championship was won at Maine Road with a 4–1 victory over Sheffield Wednesday.
 Herd was City's third highest scorer that season behind Peter Doherty who scored 30 goals and Eric Brook who scored 20.
 In the 1937–38 football season Herd was part of the City team that were relegated from the first division despite scoring more goals than any other team.
 Herd was again City's third highest scorer that season with 12 goals.
 In the 1938–39 season he was City's top scorer with 20 goals.
 The team finished fourth in division two that season, six points behind winners Blackburn Rovers.
 The second world war interrupted Herd's football career but he continued playing afterwards and scored 11 goals for City in both the 1945–46 and 1946–47 football seasons.
 His final season with the Manchester team was the 1947–48 football season.
 His last goal for the club came in a 3–0 victory against Stoke City.
 In 257 league games for City Herd had scored 107 goals.
 He also appeared in the 3 games in season 1939–40 expunged from the records.

 Stockport County

 In 1948 Herd joined Stockport County on a free transfer.
 In 111 appearances for Stockport he scored 35 goals.
-He also made history by playing alongside his son, David Herd, in a 2–0 win against Hartlepool United on 5 May 1951, in the 1950–51 season of the Football League Third Division North.
+He also made history by playing alongside his son, David Herd, in a 2–0 win against Hartlepools United on 5 May 1951, in the 1950–51 season of the Football League Third Division North.
 He died in Scotland in 1982 at the age of 70.